larygwil/cuda-samples-old/6_Advanced/scalarProd/readme.txt

-Sample: scalarProd
+Sample: Scalar Product
-Minimum spec: SM 1.0
+Minimum spec: SM 1.1

 This sample calculates scalar products of a given set of input vector pairs.